ComputerScienceHouse/letmein2/site/README.md

 2. Run `ngrok http 8080` in a `screen` session, or in a terminal window
 3. Use the Forwarding URL (something like `https://<#####>.ngrok.io`) to access the local instance

 The Forwarding URL + `/actions` is now the Slack request URL as well.
+You can also use `localhost:4040/` to access your `ngrok` dashboard and monitor any requests to the instance.

 <!--
 ## Baremetal